cnti-testcatalog/testsuite/PSEUDO-CODE.md

 ```
 ####  To test [large scale autoscaling](https://github.com/cncf/cnf-testbed)
 ```
-psuedo code
+pseudo code
 ```
 ####  To test if the CNF responds to [network](https://github.com/alexei-led/pumba) [chaos](https://github.com/worstcase/blockade)
 ```
-psuedo code
+pseudo code
 ```

-####  To test if the CNF control layer using [external retry logic](https://github.com/envoyproxy/envoy)
+####  To test if the CNF control layer uses [external retry logic](https://github.com/envoyproxy/envoy)
 ```
-psuedo code
+pseudo code
 ```

 ## Configuration and Lifecycle Tests

-####  To test if the CNF is installed with a versioned Helm Chart
+####  To test if the CNF is installed with a versioned Helm v3 Chart
 ```
-psuedo code
+pseudo code
 ```
-####  To test if there are any (non-declarative) hardcoded ip addresses or subnet masks
+####  To test if there are any (non-declarative) hardcoded IP addresses or subnet masks
 ```
 grep --exclude-dir={} --exclude=*.o -rnw '.' -e '.*(?:\d{1,3}\.){3}\d{1,3}*'
 ```
-####  To test if there is a liveness entry in the helm chart
+####  To test if there is a liveness entry in the Helm chart
 ```
 yq read deployment.yaml spec.template.spec.containers.0.livenessProbe
 ```
-####  To test if there is a readiness entry in the helm chart
+####  To test if there is a readiness entry in the Helm chart
 ```
 yq read deployment.yaml spec.template.spec.containers.0.readinessProbe
 ```
 ####  Test starting a container without mounting a volume that has configuration files
 ```
-psuedo code
+pseudo code
 ```
 ####  To test if the CNF responds properly [when being restarted](//https://github.com/litmuschaos/litmus)
 ```
-psuedo code
+pseudo code
 ```
 ####  To test if, when parent processes are restarted, the [child processes](https://github.com/falcosecurity/falco) are [reaped](https://github.com/draios/sysdig-inspect)
 ```
-psuedo code
+pseudo code
 ```
 ####  To test if the CNF can perform a [rolling update](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/)
 ```